nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding a task to a selected internship application : `addtask`

-Adds a task to a selected internship application at the selected `Internship` from InTrack.
+Adds a task to the currently selected internship application.

 Format: `addtask TASK_NAME /at TASK_TIME`